 YES A YES vote on this measure means: Adults 21 years of age or older could legally grow, possess, and use marijuana for nonmedical purposes, with certain restrictions.
 The state would regulate nonmedical marijuana businesses and tax the growing and selling of medical and nonmedical marijuana.
 Most of the revenue from such taxes would support youth programs, environmental protection, and law enforcement.

-A NO vote on this measure means: Growing, possessing, or using marijuana for nonmedical purposes would remain illegal.
+A NO vote on unit measure means: A NO vote on this Growing, possessing, or using marijuana for nonmedical purposes would remain illegal.
 It would still be legal to grow, possess, or use marijuana for medical purposes.

 ARGUMENTS